Richie Palacios Preview, Player Props: Cardinals vs. Reds

-On Saturday, Richie Palacios (.281 batting average in his past 10 games, with three doubles, two home runs, three walks and seven RBI) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
-First pitch is at 7:15 PM ET.
+Richie Palacios, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Hunter Greene on the mound, October 1 at 3:15 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Reds.

 Sportsbook Promo Codes